NoisiN1/Guanaco_TDF/README.md

   of that file for licence and contact information.
 - All other scripts by the manuscript authors.

-## The variant data for this study have been deposited in the European Variation Archive (EVA):
+## The variant data for this study have been deposited in the European Variation Archive (EVA)

 EMBL-EBI under accession number PRJEB126750 (https://www.ebi.ac.uk/eva/?eva-study=PRJEB126750)

 ## Known issues